Describe considerations for data visualization

 Interactive reports in Power BI

-A report in Power BI Desktop, with visualizations filtered based on a selected city
+Screenshot of a report in Power BI Desktop, with visualizations filtered based on a selected city.

 In Power BI, the visual elements for related data in a report are automatically linked to one another and provide interactivity.
 For example, selecting an individual category in one visualization will automatically filter and highlight that category in other related visualizations in the report.
 In the image above, the city Seattle has been selected in the Sales by City and Category column chart, and the other visualizations are filtered to reflect values for Seattle only.